shuenwei/sc1015miniproject/README.md

 3. [Random Forest](https://github.com/shuenwei/sc1015miniproject/blob/main/Random%20Forest.ipynb)
 4. [Neural Network](https://github.com/shuenwei/sc1015miniproject/blob/main/Neural%20Network.ipynb)

+   You can find the slides used for our presentation [here](https://github.com/shuenwei/sc1015miniproject/blob/main/Presentation%20Slides.pdf).

 In the EDA notebook, we first cleaned the data by removing possible incorrectly recorded data.
 We then did a basic exploratory analysis for every predictor against the response variable (HeartDisease).
 This helps us to understand the relationships between the different variables and a patient's susceptibility to developing heart diseases.

 In the logistic regression notebook, we tuned the hyperparameters (C and penalty) to find the most suitable value to fit into the logistic regression model after doing one hot encoding.